SUNYCosmo/compphysics-course/phy315notes/docs/ch1_intro.md

 ## Version Control

 Computer codes (and even documents) may require updating at times.
-At the early stages of developing a computer code, the frequency of updates may be higher and even for a matured piece of code, there may be maintenance updates that will require you to update the code time and again. **Version control** tools help us with this process in efficiency.
+At the early stages of developing a computer code, the frequency of updates may be very high.
+Even for a matured piece of code, there may be maintenance updates that will require you to update the code time and again. **Version control** tools help us with this process.
 They can also be useful if we decide to revert a change at a later time and in case that multiple people are collaborating on the same piece of software or document at once.

-We will make use of `github` to learn about and make use of version control.
+We will make use of `github` for version control.
+The underlying version control software utilized by `github` is called `git`.

 Please take the following `github skills` course to begin.

 * [Introduction to GitHub - Github Skills](https://github.com/skills/introduction-to-github)

 ## Documentation